mayankdutta/programming_basics/configuration.md

 ### synchronization control
 - so that change should not overwrite.
 - sync. control is mechanism of configuration management.
-- It ensures parallel changes performed by two different people don't overwrite
+- It ensures parallel changes performed by two different people don't overwrite by two different people done't overwrite one another.
+- the user can obtain a lock on the object in the database.
+	- This will disable other users for accessing or updating that object until the currently checked out  version has been replaced.
+	- thereby releasing the lock.

+### change control board (CCB)
+- client may come up with changes
+- changes cannot be directly reoprted to concerend person in the developement team.
+- It will m